ssloy/ssloy.github.io/docs/tinyrenderer/bresenham.md

 # Bresenham’s line drawing algorithm

 The goal for today is to create wireframe renders.
-To do this, we should learn how to draw line segments on the screen.
+To achieve this, we first need to learn how to draw line segments on the screen.
-Recall that I give my students the [following code](https://github.com/ssloy/tinyrenderer/tree/706b2dfecff65daeb93de568ee2c2bd87f277860):
+I provide my students with the [following code](https://github.com/ssloy/tinyrenderer/tree/706b2dfecff65daeb93de568ee2c2bd87f277860):

 ??? example "The starting point"
     ```cpp linenums="1"
-    #include "tgaimage.h"

-    constexpr TGAColor white   = {255, 255, 255, 255}; // attention, BGRA order
-    constexpr TGAColor green   = {  0, 255,   0, 255};
-    constexpr TGAColor red     = {  0,   0, 255, 255};
-    constexpr TGAColor blue    = {255, 128,  64, 255};
-    constexpr TGAColor yellow  = {  0, 200, 255, 255};

-    int main(int argc, char** argv) {
-        constexpr int width  = 64;
-        constexpr int height = 64;
-        TGAImage framebuffer(width, height, TGAImage::RGB);

-        int ax =  7, ay =  3;
-        int bx = 12, by = 37;
-        int cx = 62, cy = 53;

-        framebuffer.set(ax, ay, white);
-        framebuffer.set(bx, by, white);
-        framebuffer.set(cx, cy, white);

-        framebuffer.write_tga_file("framebuffer.tga");
-        return 0;
-    }
+    --8<-- "bresenham/starting.cpp"
     ```

-It produces the 64x64 image `framebuffer.tga`, here I scaled it for better readability :
+This code generates a 64×64 image named `framebuffer.tga`.
+Here’s a scaled-up version for better readability:

 ![](bresenham/bresenham0.png)

-I want to draw three line segments forming the triangle.
+Our first objective is to draw three line segments forming a triangle.
-So, the only thing we can do in the beginning is setting the color of a single pixel and saving an image.
-There are no built-in functions for drawing line segments — we need to implement them.
+At this stage, the only available functionality is setting the color of individual pixels and saving an image — there are no built-in functions for drawing lines.
+We will implement it ourselves.

-While it is possible to open wikipedia on [Bresenham’s line algorithm](https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm), personally I find it hard to follow.
+While Wikipedia provides an explanation of [Bresenham’s line algorithm](https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm), I find it difficult to follow.
-I prefer another approach.
+Instead, I prefer a more gradual approach.
-Given two 2D points $(a_x, a_y)$ and $(b_x, b_y)$, what is the simplest program that draws the line segment between them?
+Given two 2D points \((a_x, a_y)\) and \((b_x, b_y)\), what is the simplest program to draw a line segment between them?

 ## First attempt, the simplest approach
-Imagine we have a parameter $t\in[0, 1]$.
+Imagine we have a parameter \(t \in [0, 1]\).
-Let us define the 2D point $(x(t), y(t))$ that depends on the parameter $t$ as follows:
+We define the 2D point \((x(t), y(t))\) as follows:

 $$
 \left\{